-- Enjoy a guaranteed paid work placement on an Aussie ranch!
+- Enjoy a guaranteed paid work placement on an Aussie farm!

 - Cement your skills with 5 days of hands-on ranch training